ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S3_terraform-03_Data_Sources_Remote_Backend_Provisioners/README.md

 terraform apply
 ```

-- We have created a S3 bucket and a Dynamodb table.
-Now associate S3 bucket with the Dynamodb table.
+- We have created an S3 bucket and a DynamoDB table.
+Now associate the S3 bucket with the Dynamodb table.

 - Go to the `main.tf` file under /tf-data/ folder and make the changes.